-From the earliest historical accounts and archeological excavations, we find that the fig tree and its sweet fruits have long been present with and relished by mankind.
+From the earliest historical accounts and archeological excavations, we find that the fig tree and its sweet fruits have long been present with, cultivated, and relished by mankind.
 In fact, it is the oldest cultivated tree-fruit known.
 With special varieties developed and discovered in recent times, you can now enjoy the luscious fruit and remarkable beauty of the fig tree at home, even in places with winters as cold as central Indiana and Kentucky (zones 5b-6).

 On Growing Figs

 Figs also make excellent and productive container plants to bring indoors in a cool basement or garage during winter.
 They also make great high tunnel or greenhouse specimens and can be kept bushy and compact.
-We are planting several rare varieties in our high tunnels to serve as mother trees for propagation (and some good eating!)
+We grow several rare varieties in our high tunnels to serve as mother trees for propagation (and some good eating!)

 Growing Figs in Containers: